(Day 19) Simplify to De-Stress

 How many of you get stressed and irritated with seeing shoes strewn all over the house?
 Not anymore!
 Get a designated spot for shoes that are used frequently or throughout the week.
-For my husband and I, once I see them piled high (like in the photo) that is usually a sign that I finally need to put them ALL away in our closet upstairs where the majority of our shoes hang out before being worn.
+For my husband and I, once I see them piled high in the shoe bin that is the next sign that I need to put them ALL away in our closet upstairs (where the majority of our shoes hang out before being worn).

 (2) Cycle in-and-out toys!

 Mom’s and Dad’s… do NOT, I repeat do NOT miss out on this great simplifying trick!
 Take large plastic containers (from Walmart or Costco) and place a variety of toys in each one.
 Then, only have 1 toy bin out each week or cycle them through how ever often you’d like.
 This way the kiddos don’t get bored with the one’s they have and you are less overwhelmed with the amount of toys to clean up at the end of the day!
 Keep the other containers in your garage or somewhere the kids won’t get into it before it’s time to switch it up!